readium/architecture/streamer/parser/a11y-metadata-parsing.md

 - split the value based on comma (`,`) separator;
 - trim (left + right) each resulting string token, but leave original whitespaces inside the token – some EPUBs might be using a space separator instead of comma;
 - remove duplicate tokens (if any);
-- make an array from the remaining ordered tokens;
+- make an array from the remaining tokens;
 - insert this array into the `accessModeSufficient` array.

 ### EPUB 3.X